JorgeBrehm81/JorgeBrehmPortfolio/SuperBowl_Ads/README.md

 ## Conclusions

 - Bud Light has made 64 super bowl commercials!
-20 more than the next top brand (Doritos).
+20 more than the next top brand (Budweiser).
+- Bud Light made 7 ads in 2003 and 2008.
 - The NFL is the one who spends more per TV spot because their commercials are typically the longest.
 - Funny TV spot = More YT Views